 1. Seeds: Most seeds are a rich source of zinc; however, some are more than others.
 Seeds like sesame, hemp, mustard, pumpkin and chia seeds have an ample amount of zinc.
 Seeds are an excellent addition to your child's diet as they contain fiber, good fats, essential vitamins and minerals.

 2. Whole grains: Your child can get his share of zinc from whole grains like wheat, oats and rice.
 However, keep in mind that grains contain an anti-nutrient called phytate, which reduces the absorption of zinc by the body.
 Whole grains are still preferred as it provides other important nutrients like fiber, B vitamins, magnesium, iron, phosphorus, manganese and selenium.
 A diet rich in whole grains is beneficial for your child too.

 3. Meat: All meats have generous amounts of zinc.
 Go for skinless poultry or lean cuts of meat with fewer fats to get your quota of zinc.

 Do you know that most dairy products like low-fat milk and yogurt pack a good amount of zinc too?
-4. Low-fat milk and yogurt: We all know that dairy products have plenty of calcium.
-But do you know that most dairy products like low-fat milk and yogurt pack a good amount of zinc too?
-Daily intake of milk or yogurt can fulfill your child's requirement for zinc.
-All you need to have is a cup of low-fat plain yogurt — it has 2.2mg of zinc.
+4. Low-fat milk and yoghurt: We all know that dairy products have plenty of calcium.
+But do you know that most dairy products like low-fat milk and yoghurt pack a good amount of zinc too?
+Daily intake of milk or yoghurt can fulfill your child's requirement for zinc.
+All you need to have is a cup of low-fat plain yoghurt — it has 2.2mg of zinc.